torps/torps/README.md

 	- guard expiration indicates the time in days until the one-month period during which the guard chooses a random expiration time, with 0 indicating no guard expiration, default: 30
+  Again, it is recommended that the network state files for the simulation should not include the first 24 hours of those produced by the process command to avoid the problem of missing descriptors described above.

+### Plotting Simulation Data
+TorPS includes some basic functions to quickly analyze and view the results of your simulations.
+Note that the shell script analyze_and_plot.sh gives an example of how to use this functionality.
+  1. pathsim_analysis.py will process a number of log files in parallel and store the result for each one as a file containing pickled objects.
+It has command options:
+"simulation-set" and "simulation-top". simulation-set will compute statistics for the case that the adversary controls a set of relays. simulation-top will compute statistics as if the adversary controls a varying number of the "top" relays.
+See the script output for command options.
+  2. pathsim_plot.py requires numpy and matplotlib.
+It takes the files output by pathsim_analysis.py and produces a set of graphs showing the CDFs of compromise time and rate for the guard/exit/guard&exit of user circuits.
+See the script output for command options.